About

 The Virginia Tech Autism Clinic & Center for Autism Research (VTAC/CAR) overview

 Our region of Southwest Virginia rates lower than the national average when considering the number of specialty care providers.
-The VT Autism Clinic & Center for Autism Research, located in Blacksburg, aims to merge science with service while helping to fill that gap.
-The Virginia Tech motto of Ut Prosim, That I May Serve, is at the core of what we do through specialty autism services provided at our Blacksburg clinic, on the Mobile Autism Clinic, and via telehealth.
-Our Center for Autism Research promotes multi-disciplinary research focused on understanding the needs of people with autism and ways to improve access to evidence-based services for underserved populations.
-Together, both work to fulfill the mission to improve the quality of life for individuals with autism and their families through assessment, intervention, education, and research directed towards effective treatments and supports.
+The VT Autism Clinic & Center for Autism Research, in collaboration with the VT Psychological Services Center and the VT Child Study Center, aims to merge science with service while helping to fill that gap.
+The Virginia Tech motto of Ut Prosim, That I May Serve, is at the core of what we do through specialty autism services provided at our Blacksburg clinics, via telehealth and around southwest Virginia.
+Our center promotes multi-disciplinary research focused on understanding the needs of autistic individuals and ways to improve access to evidence-based services for under-resourced communities.
+Together, both VTAC and CAR work to fulfill the mission to improve the quality of life for autistic individuals and their families through intervention, education, and research directed towards effective services.

 The VT Autism Clinic (VTAC) offers a variety of services to children and adults with or suspected of having Autism Spectrum Disorders (ASD).

-Established in 2005, VTAC works under the Psychological Services Center and with the Child Study Center to offer a variety of specialty services.
+Established in 2005, VTAC works within the Psychology Department, under the Psychological Services Center and with the Child Study Center to offer a variety of specialty services.
 Highly trained doctoral level graduate student clinicians provide autism specific diagnostic assessments for infants/toddlers, children, adolescents, and adults who are suspected to have Autism Spectrum Disorder.
-These same clinicians also provide a variety of interventions rooted in empirically supported treatment techniques.
-Individualized treatment approaches are developed for each client/family based on evidence-based behavioral strategies, including Pivotal Response Treatment, and also Cognitive Behavioral Therapy, such as stress and anger management and social skills groups.
-The student clinicians also offer consultations to schools, medical practices, and community agencies involved in providing services for children with ASD.
+These same clinicians also provide a variety of therapies rooted in empirically supported treatment techniques.
+Individualized approaches are developed for each client/family based on evidence-based behavioral strategies.
+The student clinicians also offer consultations to schools, medical practices, and community agencies involved in providing services for the autistic community.
+Clinics are located on/near the Virginia Tech campus.

-The Center for Autism Research (CAR), in the College of Science, promotes collaborative research on ASD and related conditions from multiple disciplinary perspectives.
+The Center for Autism Research (CAR), a function of the College of Science, promotes collaborative research on autism and related conditions from multiple disciplinary perspectives.

-The CAR, established in 2012, builds upon basic research and clinical resources already available at Virginia Tech and works closely with other autism researchers and service providers to recruit participants, conduct research, and disseminate research findings.
-This gives children, parents/caregivers, and service providers the opportunity to participate in the development of effective evidence-based treatment techniques by taking part in studies designed to better understand Autism Spectrum Disorders.
+The CAR, established in 2012, builds upon basic research and clinical resources already available at Virginia Tech and affiliated faculty work closely with other researchers and service providers to conduct research and disseminate findings.
+The CAR, in collaboration with the graduate student PANDA Lab, gives individuals, parents/caregivers, and service providers the opportunity to participate in the development of effective evidence-based services by enrolling in studies designed to better understand Autism Spectrum Disorders.